Generic Name: Vancomycin Oral Solution (VAN koe MYE sin)

 - To gain the most benefit, do not miss doses.

-- Your pharmacist will need to mix First-Vancomycin 25 before you get it.
+- Your pharmacist will need to mix First-Vancomycin 25 (vancomycin oral solution) before you get it.

 - Shake well before use.

 - Measure liquid doses carefully.
-Use the measuring device that comes with this medicine.
-If there is none, ask the pharmacist for a device to measure First-Vancomycin 25.
+Use the measuring device that comes with First-Vancomycin 25 (vancomycin oral solution).
+If there is none, ask the pharmacist for a device to measure First-Vancomycin 25 (vancomycin oral solution).

 What do I do if I miss a dose?